Pollution's Effect on the Economy

 In August 2015, the Obama administration launched the Clean Power Plan.
 The EPA set custom goals for each state to cut power plant emissions.
 To get there, states could switch from coal to gas, renewables, or nuclear.
 They could boost energy efficiency or enact carbon taxes.
 The plan's goal was to cut carbon pollution by 32 percent from 2005 levels.
 That would prevent 4,500 early deaths and 90,000 childhood asthma attacks each year.

+The federal government should do more to reduce air pollution.
+The biggest threat is from climate change.
+The American Lung Association found that ozone pollution worsened in 2014-2016.
 Higher temperatures increased the amount of ozone in the lower atmosphere.
 The Association also reported that air pollution rose due to high particle counts caused by wildfires.
 Climate change worsens wildfires by increasing drought conditions.
-In August 2018, smoke from western wildfires made Seattle and Portland the dirtiest cities in the world.
+In August 2018, smoke from western wildfires made Seattle and Portland the most polluted cities in the world.

 The Trump administration is also weakening the Clean Power Plan by allowing localities to set their own standards.
 They don't want the cost of enforcing them, so they would argue to weaken them.
 The maximum levels for smog would be the first to come up for review in October 2020.